sci-42ver/SICP_SDF/SDF_notes.md

 - code_base TODO
   - check by `grep TODO -r . | grep -v SDF_exercises | grep -v ";;;\|IGNORE"`
 - regex search `sdf/**/*.scm`
+- compared with SICP
 # @How to learn
 - I forgot how I read book contents in chapter 1~3 (maybe just read the 1st sentence in each paragraph if that is sufficient to get the main ideas).
   From chapter 4, I will read codes first and then read
   1. *code term* contexts since IMHO SDF codes are complexer than SICP although this may not hold for chapter 4.
-  2. the 1st sentence in each paragraph
+  2. the *1st sentence* in each paragraph
-  3. contents enclosed by ~~square brackets~~ parentheses
+  3. contents enclosed by ~~square brackets~~ *parentheses*
+  4. contexts of italic words if I found those.
   - ~~For chapter 5, since most of contents in the preface have been taught in SICP, so I will  focus on the general ideas first (the above 3 items) and then detailed codes.~~
 ## @%Check p14, 23~27 and other pages (*chapter 1* underlined words by searching "section"/"chapter" as what I did when learning SICP) *after reading each chapter*.
 Here chapter 1 is like one introduction chapter not teaching the detailed programming techniques.